-The natural open spaces provide a distinguishing landscape backdrop to many areas of the Campus.
+The natural open spaces provide a distinguishing landscape backdrop to many areas of the campus.
 These natural areas are attractive, provide habitat, and can be used for educational purposes and passive recreation.
-Several rare species are found on Campus, and others are suited to the area.
+Several rare species are found on campus, and others are suited to the area.

 - Preserve and enhance the native coastal live oak stands.
 Protect federally- and state-listed rare plants.
 Support habitat through invasive plant removal and restoration with native species. - Provide walking, jogging and bicycling trails, as well as quiet spaces for studying, gathering, and contemplation.
 Provide seating and trash receptacles. - Allow limited more structured recreation, such as the ropes course and the disc golf course. - Incorporate art to engage viewers and promote inspiration.
-Integrate art where it can highlight or interpret the site's natural features and educate viewers about the Monterey Bay region. - Install interpretive signage to engage students and provide informal education opportunities. - Provide legible connections and adequate wayfinding signage to the regional trail network. - Identify and preserve heritage trees. - Expand tree canopy on Campus.
+Integrate art where it can highlight or interpret the site's natural features and educate viewers about the Monterey Bay region. - Install interpretive signage to engage students and provide informal education opportunities. - Provide legible connections and adequate wayfinding signage to the regional trail network.